Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: INTRODUCTION

-\item Introduction of the eight discrete Fourier cosine quadrature transform (FCQTs) and eight discrete Fourier sine quadrature transforms (FSQTs) using the eight DCTs and eight DSTs, respectively.
-These FCQTs and FSQTs are designated as the Fourier Quadrature Transforms (FQTs) and thus sixteen FQTs are obtained.
+The main contributions \cite{PsinghPP} of this study are summarized as follows: \begin{enumerate} \item Introduction of eight discrete Fourier cosine quadrature transforms (FCQTs) and eight discrete Fourier sine quadrature transforms (FSQTs) using eight DCTs and eight DSTs, respectively.
+These FCQTs and FSQTs are designated as the Fourier Quadrature Transforms (FQTs), and thus sixteen FQTs are obtained.

-\item Introduction of the sixteen FSAS representations using sixteen FQTs: (a) eight FSAS representations are obtained using the eight DCTs and corresponding FCQTs, where Fourier spectrum of the FSAS has only positive frequencies, real part of FSAS is the original signal, imaginary part is the FCQT of the real part, real and imaginary parts are not orthogonal to each other, (b) other eight FSAS representations are obtained using the eight DSTs and corresponding FSQTs, where Fourier spectrum of the FSAS has only positive frequencies, imaginary part of FSAS is the original signal, real part is the FSQT of the imaginary part, real and imaginary parts are not orthogonal to each other.
+\item Introduction of the sixteen FSAS representations, i.e. eight DCTs based analytic signal representations (DCT-ASRs) and eight DSTs based ASRs (DST-ASRs), using sixteen FQTs and corresponding DCTs/DSTs: (a) eight FSAS representations are obtained using the eight DCTs and corresponding FCQTs, where real part of DCT-ASRs is the original signal, imaginary part of each representation is the FCQT of the real part, (b) other eight FSAS representations are obtained using the eight DSTs and corresponding FSQTs, where imaginary part of DST-ASRs is the original signal, real part of each representation is FSQT of the imaginary part.
+In all sixteen FSAS representations, the Fourier spectrum has only positive frequencies; moreover, the real and imaginary parts are not orthogonal to each other.

-\item Introduction of the two continuous time FQTs, i.e. FCQT and FSQT, using the Fourier cosine transform (FCT) and Fourier sine transform (FST), respectively.
-Using these two FQTs corresponding FSAS representations are derived.
+\item Introduction of the two continuous time FQTs, i.e., FCQT and FSQT, using the Fourier cosine transform (FCT), and Fourier sine transform (FST), respectively.
+Using these two FQTs, corresponding FSAS representations are derived.
+The FQT and FSAS representations corresponding to the 2D-DCT are also presented.

-\item The new formulations of the FDM are proposed using DCT and DST with GAS and FSAS representations. \end{enumerate}
+\item The new formulations of the FDM are proposed using DCT and DST with GAS and FSAS representations.
+The FDM is computationally efficient due to FFT implementation, and produces the desired number of FIBFs with the required cutoff frequencies.
+These attributes of the FDM are useful in many applications. \end{enumerate}